 This blog was written by Jessica Lerner, a digital marketing professional and a new social impact entrepreneur, about her experience working within her community to create change.
-Her current projects include Beach Marketing, a purpose-driven web design and digital marketing agency, Real Parks, a parks directory encouraging conservation, and Beach Art, a photographic coastal art brand that will support efforts to clean our oceans.
+Her current projects include Real Parks, an international parks directory encouraging conservation, and Jess Lerner Art, a photographic coastal art brand supporting efforts to clean our oceans.

 Change is hard.
 While it is difficult to change ourselves, it is almost impossible to change others.
 So, when issues arise in our communities, what should we do?
 How can we approach our leaders and create change?

 I stumbled on some of the answers during a campaign to save recycling in my county and learned a few tips to create change from ASU’s sustainability leadership master’s program.
 The great news is, the steps to create change worked for me!
 I know they will work for you, too.